shriyash-sharma/chaukanna.com-website/README.md

 ## License

-This project is proprietary software for Chaukanna CCTV & Home Automation Services.
+This project is proprietary software for Chaukanna By Shri CCTV & Home Automation Services Services.